leebivip/CSS3_Syntax/readme.md

 * Mac: `cmd+shift+p` → Set Syntax: CSS3<br>
   Windows/Linux: `ctrl+shift+p` → Set Syntax: CSS3

+### Set CSS3 Syntax as Default
+1. Open a CSS file in Sublime Text
+2. Navigate to View → Syntax → Open all with current extension as... → CSS3

+After these steps, any CSS file you open in the future will be highlighted using CSS3 Syntax.

 ## Limitations
 * No support for the following prefixes